snowkit/differ/README.md

  - renamed `hxcollision` to `differ`
     - diff tool for shapes/rays, differ as in separation
+ - Added ray intersection information, rather than just true/false
+ - Added ray vs ray intersection as well, with info on overlap
  - initial work separating code for 3D vs 2D
     - moved all internal 2D code into differ.sat.SAT2D
  - renamed `Collision.test` to `Collision.shapeWithShape`